tsouche/learn-docker/tutorial.md

 Alternatively, you can wrap Docker commands in the form of `docker-machine ssh <machine> "<command>"`, which logs directly into the VM but doesn’t give you immediate access to files on your local host.

-You can use the following command to copy files across machines:
+You can use the following command to copy files across machines
 ```
 $ docker-machine scp <file> <machine>:~
 ```